r-lib/remotes/README.md

 ### Options

-remotes uses the following stardard R options, see `?options` for their
+remotes uses the following standard R options, see `?options` for their
 details:

 * `download.file.method` for the default download method.
 See